freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 960.1

-I wonder if you can search for a folder like that.
-Using the same command, find the `src` folder.
+You can search for folders with it, as well.
+Using the same command and flag, find the `src` folder.

 #### HINTS